 Three Minute Thesis Competition & Graduate Student Showcase

-The Three Minute Thesis Competition and Graduate Student Showcase (3MT & GSS) event will be held on Friday, February 14, 2025.
-This competition gives you an opportunity to share your work and earn prizes.
-A brief description is below.
+The Three Minute Thesis Competition and Graduate Student Showcase (3MT® & GSS) will be held on Friday, February 14, 2025.
+These competitions give participants an opportunity to earn prizes by sharing their OU graduate school work in a way that is approachable to the average person.
+A brief description is below:

-The Three Minute Thesis (3MT®) competition is held annually at more than 900 universities across more than 85 countries worldwide.
-The competition challenges participants to present their research to a live audience in just 180 seconds in terms understandable to a general audience, and allows only one static slide.
+The Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland (UQ), Australia.
+It is held annually at more than 900 universities across more than 85 countries worldwide.
+As UQ says, “an 80,000 word PhD thesis would take 9 hours to present.
+Your time limit ...
+3 minutes.”
+Participants are challenged to present their research to a live audience in just 180 seconds, in terms understandable to a general audience, utilizing only one static slide.
 The winner of the OU 3MT® Championship Round will participate in the Midwestern Association of Graduate Schools regional competition.

 View and learn more about the winners of the 2024 competition.